-The wedding dress search can seem like the most difficult part of your style search, but bridesmaids dresses can impose many more issues to take into account.
-The bridesmaid dress style must be agreed upon by various girls of different shapes and sizes, the color must be chosen by the bride and available in the dress chosen, and the budget the bridesmaids are willing to spend is also a big factor.
+The wedding dress search can seem like the most difficult part of your style search, but finding bridesmaids dresses can impose many more issues to take into account.
+Bridesmaid dress designers have lots of styles they create and it is very important that bridesmaid dress styles must be agreed upon by various girls of different shapes and sizes, the color must be chosen by the bride and available in the dress chosen, and the budget the bridesmaids are willing to spend is also a big factor.
 The following tips can make the whole process a bit easier.

 Just in time for the holidays, let’s discuss holiday trends and your style for the New Year in my next post!